+Gallipoli.
+New Zealand WWI Photographs.
+Voices Against War · NZ.
+Digital Collection - NZ.
 You are here: Home > Digital Collection > Wars & conflict Heritage Digital Collection Home The Canterbury Aviation (N.Z.)

 Co.: the first hundred pilots A brief history by Henry Wigram recounting the beginnings of the Canterbury Aviation Company.
 The Canterbury (New Zealand) Aviation Co.
 Details of services and training offered by the company following World War I. Film: Troops departing NZ.
 New Zealand.
 Heritage Images - Auckland Libraries.
 War Film - DigitalNZ.
 Anzac Day - New Zealand.
 NZ WWI Deaths by Date.
 Te Papa - New Zealand.
 WW100 New Zealand.
 A selection of sites and sources for learning about the history of the First World War from a New Zealand perspective, and the role your family members might have played in it.

 Soldiers inside the YMCA library in Beauvois, France.
 Ref: 1/2-013635-G. Courtesy of Alexander Turnbull Library, Wellington, New Zealand.
 Starting Places Use these websites to start your learning journey.
 Anzac Day Collection.
 This documentary gave NZ viewers, for the first time, a Turkish view of the Gallipoli story.

 The Long, Long Trail - UK.
 European stories & official histories.
 National Library of Australia.
 First World War.
 WWI - Library of Congress, USA.
 Compiled by Kenneth Drexler, Digital Reference Specialist The digital collections of the Library of Congress contain a wide variety of material related to World War I, including photographs, documents, newspapers, films, sheet music, and sound recordings.